The Bankrate promise

 When it comes to preapproval vs. prequalification, they have one major thing in common: They’re both indications from a mortgage lender that you are eligible for a mortgage, but a preapproval is much more detailed — and more of a guarantee.

 “Because prequalification may not always lead to loan approval, it is important for homebuyers to avoid making any firm plans based on their qualification status,” McBride says.
 “If the mortgage lending process were a highway intersection, prequalification would be the yellow traffic light and preapproval would be the green light.”

 That green light is important in today’s housing market.
 Since some markets are especially hot, sellers might be getting competing offers.
 If they’re comparing one offer without a preapproval letter to an offer that does have one, they’re likely to go with the preapproved buyer — it’s a safer bet.

 While there are differences between getting preapproved vs. prequalified, both processes usually involve credit checks: a soft check for prequalifcation and a hard check for preapproval.
-Only hard checks will impact your credit score, and typically, these are recorded as one inquiry on your credit report if they’re done within a short window, usually 45 days.
+Only hard checks will impact your credit score, and typically, these are recorded as one inquiry on your credit report if they’re done within 45 days.

 How to get started with the preapproval process